-There are those who argue on the number of slides a pitch deck is the number of slides it should have.
+One of the main arguments surrounding the creation of a pitch deck is the number of slides it should have.
 This is a genuine concern because a pitch deck should be straight to the point, which is one of the key differences between an investor pitch deck and a business plan.

 Although, some great guys like Guy Kawasaki recommend you having just 10 slides in your startup pitch deck or investor pitch deck, and I am not against that, but then you probably have seen PowerPoint investor pitch decks of some notable companies that raised funds with decks that had more than 10 slides and some even had less!
 (If you want the #1 Investor Pitch Deck Company who have created decks involving top brands such as HP, VC of Uber and Twitter, then waste no time further click here.)